rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-limitations.md

 - IPv6 is not currently supported.

 - First Generation Cloud Servers are not supported.
-Next Generation Standard Cloud Servers, <a href="/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers">Performance 1 Cloud Servers</a>, and <a href="/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers">Performance 2 Cloud Servers</a> are supported.
+Next Generation Standard Cloud Servers are supported.

 - Currently, PublicNet network interfaces are not supported.
 Optionally, a single network address translation (NAT) from a dedicated public IP address to a cloud server's cloud network IP address may be configured.
 This is also known as provisioning a public IP address to a RackConnect v3.0 cloud server.

 - Currently, only cloud servers configured with a single cloud network are supported.

-- ServiceNet network interfaces are optional for <a href="http://www.rackspace.com/managed-cloud/">Managed Infrastructure</a> service level customers, but are required for <a href="http://www.rackspace.com/managed-cloud/">Managed Operations</a> service level customers.
+- ServiceNet network interfaces are optional for Managed Infrastructure service level customers, but are required for Managed Operations service level customers.

-- Cloud Servers limitations also apply to RackConnect v3.0 cloud servers.
-For a list of current Cloud Servers limitations, see the <a href="/how-to/cloud-servers-faq">Cloud Servers FAQ</a>.
-Cloud Server bandwidth limitations are described in <a href="http://www.rackspace.com/cloud/public-pricing/#cloud-servers">Rackspace Public Cloud Pricing</a>.
+- Limitations in the Rackspace Cloud Servers service also apply to RackConnect v3.0 cloud servers.
+For a list of current Cloud Servers limitations, see the [Cloud Servers FAQ](/how-to/cloud-servers-faq).
+Cloud server bandwidth limitations are described in [Rackspace Public Cloud Pricing](http://www.rackspace.com/cloud/public-pricing/#cloud-servers).

 - Currently, you cannot have multiple cloud network IP addresses on individual RackConnect v3.0 cloud servers.

 - Currently, you cannot move, change, add, or remove IP addresses from RackConnect v3.0 cloud servers.

-If you have any questions, we are always here to help, reach out to us.
+If you have any questions, reach out to us.
 Contact information is available on the [Contact Us](/how-to/support) page.